clementinojr/Multilevel-Clustering-Explainer-an-explainable-Approach-to-EHR/README.md

-# Multilevel Clustering Explainer: An explainable Approach to Hospitalization Record
+# Multilevel Clustering Explainer: An ExplainableApproach to Electronic Health Records

 **Attention**: MCE **not** a commercial method.
 It is designed for educational and demonstration purposes **only**.